Skip to main content

 The convergence

 Many ontologies.
-One canonical knowledge graph.
+One permissioned federation.

 What it unlocks